Cartesian Linearly Distributive Categories: Revisited: Cartesian Linearly Distributive Categories

 \section{Cartesian Linearly Distributive Categories}

-In this section, we discuss cartesian linearly distributive categories (CLDC), which are of course the principal notion of study of this paper.
-After reviewing their definition, we will revisit how a CLDC is in fact mix, and also provide our initial novel observations about CLDCs, such as their duoidal structure and that they have a preinitial-subterminal coincidence.
+In this section, we discuss CLDCs, which are of course the principal notion of study in this paper.
+After reviewing their definition, we will revisit how a CLDC is in fact mix, and provide our first novel observations about CLDCs, notably their duoidal structure and that they have a preinitial-subterminal coincidence.